 - See also: ascii, fastq-format, r, python, ruby, perl

-- I have 21 facts about FASTA format. what would you like to know? email me and let me know how I can help.
+- Have a question about FASTA format not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: